molliemarie/D3Workshops/2019-3-6_D3Bar/README.md

 What you're doing here is selecting the body tag, adding an svg, and then defining the width and height attributes.

-3. Now, let's create our scales!
+### 3. Create our scales!

 We'll need to use two different types of scale for a bar chart.

 For any scale, we need to pass in domain and range values.
 Domain represents the data being passed in and the Range represents the data being returned.
 For example.
 Let's say you the are trying to place dots across a screen; the data has a min of 0 and a max of 20, and you want that data to extend the full width of the svg, which is 720.
 The domain would be [0, 20], and the range would be [0, 720].
 Scott Murray does a great job of explaining domain and range [here](https://alignedleft.com/tutorials/d3/scales) (although keep in mind that the d3 code shown here is for v3 and therefore different than our code here).